paultongyoo/churn-model-evaluation-platform/README.md

 1. Click each of the 5 ECS Service URLs to confirm they are running: MLflow, Optuna, Prefect Server, Evidently, Grafana
 1. Run `make deploy-model` to train a `XGBoostChurnModel` churn model and upload it to the MLflow Model Registry with `staging` alias.
     1. Confirm it was created and aliased by visiting the Model Registry within the MLflow UI
+    2. Note the following:
-    2. Note two versions of the model are visible in the registry evaluated using training and holdout datasets (`X_train` and `X_test`, respectively)
+    	1. Two versions of the model are visible in the registry evaluated using training and holdout datasets (`X_train` and `X_test`, respectively)
+     	2. The data used to train the `staging` model was attached as an artifact `reference_data.csv` of its experiment run
 1. Deploy the `churn_prediction_pipeline` Prefect Flow to your Prefect Server using GitHub Actions
     1. Commit your cloned repo (including `{REPO_DIR}/.github/workflows/deploy-prefect.yml` updated with generated `PREFECT_API_URL`)
     1. Log in to your GitHub account, navigate to your committed repo project and create the following [Repository Secrets ↗](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets) (used by `deploy-prefect.yml`):